chilipadiboy/protect-PM-Lee-frontend/Final Report.md

     1. Role

 ### Login:
 The user will log in with his `NRIC`, `Password`, and `Role` created by an `Administrator`.
 He will have a choice to login with/without a 2FA tag.
-If the latter is chosen, he will be required to pair his 2FA tag (if applicable) before logging in.
+If the former is chosen, he will be required to pair his 2FA tag to log in.
 The web app generates a unique salt for the user and adds it to his registered password.
 The web app generates a hash of the resultant value using SHA256 and stores both the user's hash and salt in the database of the web app.
 The private and public keys of each user are generated via the ED25519.

 ## Security for Client & Server Communication